Register now for 2025 - 2026 Season!

 Try out this code practice with your physical Arduino or Arduino simulator (mentioned in our Software page)!

 Sort ANY random array of numbers, such as [3, 1, 2, 5, 4], in ascending order, like [1, 2, 3, 4, 5], and print the sorted array to the Serial Monitor.
-Make sure to plan out your code before you write/test it!
+Make sure to plan out your code before you write and test it with different random numbers!

 Starting code template is shown here.
 Feel free to use the resources below the code to help!